ovhlabs/knowledge-base/en/_posts/2015-05-05-sailabove-documentation-commandline.markdown

 To link multiple Docker services together, use ``--link <source service>[:<alias>]``.
 For example, to link a frontal container to a MySQL server powered by MariaDB, use an argument of the form ``--link username/mariadb:mysql``.
 Links will automatically use the most secured and isolated common network available. generally, the application's default private network.

 By default all the containers are launched on a shared "pool" of machines.
 A pool of machines is simply a group of Sailabove's workers wich are fully dedicated to a customer.
 To select the pool to use, use ``--pool`` option.
 The default pool is called "public".
 The default dedicated pool is called "private".
 It is possible to have services services attached to a dedicated pool and others attached to the public pool under the same account.
-To migrate a service between pools, see ``sail services redeploy`` below.
+To migrate a service between pools, see [See ``redeploy`` section below for more information](#service-redeploy).
 If your project requires a public pool, please contact us.

 For scripting convenience, one could use a combination of ``--redeploy`` to trigger a redeploy if the service already existed (like SQL "UPSERT") and ``--batch`` to skip attaching to the containers console.